terrylockett/mc-terrain/README.md

 #### Perlin Settings
 These settings configure the "rolling hills" that the terrain is generated with.
 - `Amplitude` The size of the hills in the Y dir.
-If you want fat terrain set this to 0 (it will change it 0.001 which is minimum).
+If you want flat terrain set this to 0 (it will change it 0.001 which is minimum).
 - `X Scalar` (terrible name.. will fix someday) This is the frequency of hills in the X direction.
 - `Z Scalar` This is the frequency of hills in the Z direction.
 - `X Offset` Change this for different random generation in the X dir.